 July 2, 2018

-Japan signed on to the Paris climate agreement (which lets each country set its own CO2 management plan) but subsequently has viewed its situation much differently and has decided to build 45 new thermal coal plants.
+Japan signed on to the Paris climate agreement (which lets each country set its own CO2 management plan) but subsequently has viewed its situation quite differently and has decided to build 45 new thermal coal plants.

-If a centrist party were to campaign and state that CO2 is not the control knob of the climate, that party would attract the votes of sceptics, deniers, and realists, who currently have no reasonable party to vote for, thereby easily achieving the 5% threshold required to have a seat at the table in government.
+If a centrist party were to campaign that CO2 is not the control knob of the climate, that party would attract the votes of sceptics, deniers, and realists, who currently have no reasonable party to vote for, thereby easily achieving the 5% threshold required to have a seat at the table in government.

 You don’t have to hate fossil fuels to love the planet.